contractvm/doc/source/tutorial-writingfirstdapp.rst

 ...

 The services offered by the dapp are exposed to client applications as APIs.
-These APIs are implemented in the next code-block, where we extend the class dapp.API, and we create a dict object which contains new API calls.
+These APIs are implemented in the next code-block, where we extend the class **dapp.API**, and we create a dict object which contains new API calls.
 Then, we write our two APIs:

-- set (key,value) : creates a set message with a new key-value pair, and returns message broadcasting information;
+- *set (key,value)*: creates a set message with a new key-value pair, and returns message broadcasting information;
-- get (key) : gets a value for a given key, by invoking the Core.get method.
+- *get (key)*: gets a value for a given key, by invoking the Core.get method.

 .. code-block:: python